What is the Red Cross Calling campaign?

 How can I get involved?

 There are many ways you can get involved including coordinating a public collection, doorknocking in your local area or hosting an event of your own such as a BBQ, cake stall or trivia night.
+You can also take part in the Australia Answers online fundraising challenge this year.
 Visit redcrosscalling.org.au for different ways you can get involved or for assistance planning your event, contact the Red Cross Calling Team on 1800 811 700.

 Is Red Cross Calling a national campaign?